Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 - Imaging and geospatial data analytics including image effective resolution measurements, multi-spectral statistics, geocalibration and camera model transformations and analysis.
 - GPU optimisations and onboard "smart-sattelite" solutions of remote sensing applications.

-SAIL is dedicated to providing innovative and cutting-edge solutions to address the challenges faced in the field of satellite imaging and planetary remote sensing.
+SAIIL is dedicated to providing innovative and cutting-edge solutions to address the challenges faced in the field of satellite imaging and planetary remote sensing.

 # People